wombleton/gitlaw-nz/acts/N/Ngati Tuwharetoa, Raukawa, and Te Arawa River Iwi Waikato River Act 2010.md

     _scoping study_ means the independent scoping study concerning the Waikato River commissioned and funded by the Crown

+    _Te Arawa Lakes_ has the meaning given to it by the [Te Arawa Lakes Settlement Act 2006][93]

     _Te Arawa River Iwi_ means Ngati Tahu-Ngati Whaoa, Ngati Kearoa-Ngati Tuara, and Tuhourangi-Ngati Wahiao, which are the relevant Affiliate Te Arawa Iwi/Hapu under the deed of settlement between the Crown, the Affiliate Te Arawa Iwi/Hapu, and the trustees of Te Pumautanga o Te Arawa Trust dated 11 June 2008

     _Te Arawa River Iwi Trust_ means the trust created by the trust deed dated 20 May 2009

     _Te Puaha o Waikato_ means the mouth of the Waikato River

-    _Tuwharetoa Maori Trust Board_ means the Maori Trust Board continued under [section 10][93] of the Maori Trust Boards Act 1955 that represents---
+    _Tuwharetoa Maori Trust Board_ means the Maori Trust Board continued under [section 10][94] of the Maori Trust Boards Act 1955 that represents---

-    *   (a) Ngati Tuwharetoa, as the board's beneficiaries within the meaning of the [Maori Trust Boards Act 1955][94]; and
+    *   (a) Ngati Tuwharetoa, as the board's beneficiaries within the meaning of the [Maori Trust Boards Act 1955][95]; and

     *   (b) the hapu of Ngati Tuwharetoa with interests in the Waikato River